amanuel2/ng-forum/README.md

 ##This Site has not been updated!
 The Demo, is V 0.8

 ## THIS PROJECT IS UNDER HIGH ACTIVE DEVELOPMENT
-This project currently under development and bugs are known to happen!
+If you want to help please go [here](https://ide.c9.io/amanuel2/ng-fourm#openfile-README.md).This project currently under development and bugs are known to happen!
 However, if you spot a bug file an issue or submit a pull request.
 Contributions are always welcome!

 ## Demo